-Websites are capable of increasing your profits.
-So why is it that some business owners still see web design as an expense, instead of an investment?
+So why do some companies see their website as an expense, instead of an investment?

 - Reaching a wider, international audience